 The shoulder consists of many different structures (tendons, bursa, capsules, ligaments and more) and each of these structures create different sensations when problematic.
-This can make treating shoulder issues seem complex. and confusing from a patient’s perspective.
-A significant problem with the shoulder is the number of tests and the lack of how specific or sensitive they may be, and in some cases, the unreliability of an MRI scan.
+This can make treating shoulder issues seem complex and confusing from a patient’s perspective.
+The number of tests, yet lack of specificity, sensitivity and in some instances, unreliability of MRI scans are create some significant problems with the shoulder.
 To simplify things for the patient, we ask a couple of straightforward questions.

 Is it torn, stiff or irritable?